Things to Do in Mexico City in June

 How hot does Mexico City get in June?

-Mexico City sits at 2,240 metres (7,350 feet), which is a natural air conditioner — June highs average around 24–26°C (75–79°F), never reaching the oppressive heat of coastal Mexico.
+Mexico City sits at 2,240 metres (7,350 feet), which acts as a natural air conditioner — June highs average around 24–26°C (75–79°F), never reaching the oppressive heat of coastal Mexico.
 Evenings drop to 13–15°C (55–59°F), which surprises many visitors who pack only warm-weather clothes.
 The combination of altitude, UV, and afternoon rain means the weather can shift noticeably within a single day.

 Are hotel prices higher or lower in Mexico City in June?